SamHillcoat/ECE4078_Lab_Group_112/Week10-11/README.md

 9. When you are manually mapping the arena (if you choose to), you must start at the origin (0, 0, 0)

-10. As usual, time limit is 20min for simulation and 10min for physical robot
+10. Time limit is **30min for simulation** and **15min for physical robot**
+    - You should end your last run ~2min before the time limit, to allow efficient time to submit the map files

 11. The best run/attempt will be considered as your final score